Bayo-bit/Requirement-Analysis-in-Software-Development./README.md

 # Requirement-Analysis-in-Software-Development.
-📌 Requirement Analysis in Software Development
+📌Requirement Analysis in Software Development

+Introduction:
-Welcome to the Requirement Analysis Documentation for a Booking Management System.
-This repository demonstrates how software ideas evolve into a well-structured plan before development ever begins.
-Clear requirements guide successful projects, prevent confusion, and ensure everyone builds the right thing for the right users.
+This repository documents the Requirement Analysis phase for a Booking Management System project.
+It serves as a structured reference that demonstrates how software requirements are gathered, analyzed, modeled, and validated within the Software Development Lifecycle (SDLC).

+---

 🧠 What is Requirement Analysis?